grantcolley/blazor-notes/README.md

 ### Static and interactive rendering concepts
 Razor components are either statically rendered or interactively rendered.

-Static or static rendering is a server-side scenario that means the component is rendered without the capacity for interplay between the user and .NET/C# code.
+Static or **static rendering** is a **server-side scenario** that means the component is rendered without the capacity for interplay between the user and .NET/C# code.
 JavaScript and HTML DOM events remain unaffected, but no user events on the client can be processed with .NET running on the server.

-Interactive or interactive rendering means that the component has the capacity to process .NET events via C# code.
-The .NET events are either processed on the server by the ASP.NET Core runtime or in the browser on the client by the WebAssembly-based Blazor runtime.
+Interactive or **interactive rendering** means that the **component has the capacity to process .NET events via C# code**.
+The .NET events are either **processed on the server** by the ASP.NET Core runtime **or in the browser** on the client by the WebAssembly-based Blazor runtime.

 [*Reference - Microsoft ASP.NET Core Blazor : Static and interactive rendering concepts*](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals#static-and-interactive-rendering-concepts)